RRB Group D Cut Off 2026 Out (Zone Wise), Check Category Wise Cut Off Marks PDF

 Examine the cut off points and download the PDF for future reference.

-Previous Year’s RRB Group D Cutoff
+Previous Year’s Group D Cutoff

 Your CBT scores will be used to determine the final merit list.
 Therefore, you should try to score maximum marks keeping the negative marking in mind.
 Also, based on the merit of the candidates in CBT, candidates will be called for the next stage as per the total vacancy of posts notified for RRB.
 Check RRB Group D 2022 zone-wise cut off below.